That old time religion - or a new song to the Lord, or both?

 them firmly with the mark of the present - Judith Bingham, Andrew Carter, Francis Grier, Jonathan Harvey, John Rutter, John Tavener and others have all participated in such synergy and enriched the contemporary

-harmony and of rhythmic ostinato patterns provides something of the insistent nature of the litanies of olden time.
-The significant virtue of diatonic stability within the chosen tonal centre is a further factor in
+modal harmony and of rhythmic ostinato patterns provides something of the insistent nature of the litanies of olden time.
+The significant virtue of diatonic stability within the chosen tonal centre is a further

 So far, so good.
 But the average worshipping parishioner comes across such modes of expression only in a collegiate chapel, cathedral or greater

 church - or, worse still, through the means of broadcast and recording.
 The inherent worth of most music sung in our parishes is disappointingly dismal.
 The critics of yore were wont to warn against aping the

 cathedrals by attempting repertoire more suited to the professional rather than the volunteer choir.
 Indeed, the very earliest work of this Society focused particularly on the dangers of such a course of action.

 However well-intentioned this aping was, there was - invariably and undeniably – at least the ever present tendency of striving towards the possibly unattainable.
 But strive we did, not merely downsize

 A hugely significant area in the alchemy of ancient and modern is, of course, to be found in one of sacred choral music's most substantial

 growth areas – the Carol – and it is perhaps possible that in the vital contributions composers and arrangers make to the development of an attractive, indeed compelling, musical and verbal

 style that some positive encouragement may be found.